neoforged/.github/primers/1.21.5/index.md

     - `CompoundTag#getFloatOrDefault` - Gets the float with the associated key, or the default if not present or an exception is thrown.
     - `NbtUtils#writeVec3i` - Writes a vector to an integer array tag.
 - `net.minecraft.server.commands.InCommandFunction` - A command function that takes in some input and returns a result.
+- `net.minecraft.server.level`
+    - `DistanceManager#forEachBlockTickingChucnks` - Applies the provided consumer for each chunk with block ticking enabled.
+    - `ServerLevel`
-- `net.minecraft.server.level.ServerLevel#areEntitiesActuallyTicking` - Returns whether the entity manager is actually ticking entities.
+        - `areEntitiesActuallyTicking` - Returns whether the entity manager is actually ticking entities.
+        - `tickThunder` - Ticks the thunger logic within a given level.
+        - `anyPlayerCloseEnoughForSpawning` - Returns if a player is close enough to spawn the entity at the given location.
 - `net.minecraft.util`
     - `ExtraCodecs`
         - `UNTRUSTED_URI` - A codec for a URI that is not trusted by the game.